INTERNATIONAL AFFAIRS

 Laboratory of Organic and Medicinal Chemistry

-Synthesis of novel intelligent molecules bearing peculiar chemical structures and chemical and biological features on the basis of new concepts of organic and medicinal chemistry
+Synthesis of novel intelligent molecules which link chemical structures to biological functions in organic and medicinal chemistry

-Research Topics- Synthesis of new compounds exhibiting characteristic structural features and properties
+Research Topics- Synthesis of new compounds exhibiting characteristic structural features and properties, finally relevant to biological functions

 - New reactions to functionalize aromatic compounds based on designed superelectrophiles